fenna/BFVM23DATASCNC5/Assessment/Week_04.md

 This first week of the *supervised* part of machine learning is focused on the mathematical background of creating models.
 Therefore, during this exercise you are required to program the complete technique of *gradient descent* by hand.
 Later, we will off course just use [sklearn SGDRegressor](https://scikit-learn.org/stable/modules/sgd.html) for this.

-Load [the data for this exercise](../Data/housing-data.txt).
+Download and load the file `housing-data.txt`, which you can find on assemblix2019 (`/data/datasets/DS3/`).
 This is actually just random data, but for the sake of argument we will pretend it represents the prices of houses in Groningen as a function of their sizes.

 1. Load the data and create a scatter plot.
 As you will see, there seems to be a nice linear relationship between the size (on the horizontal axis) and the price (on the vertical axis).